novillo-cs/apcsa/content/classwork/10_cw_love_arrays.md

 ---
-title: CW 09 - Arrays and Loops
+title: CW 10 - We love arrays and CodingBat
 due_date: 2025-10-03
 ---